 Boys of all ages war long stockings.
 We note a wide age range of German boys.
 The same seems true in Scandinavia and Eastern Europe.
 Long stockings seem to have been most common for todlers and school age children, but we also note teenagers wearing them.
 The age conventions changed over time and from country to country.
 Age conventions for long stockings varied over time.
 We note that in the late 19th and early 20th century that quite old boys have worn long stockings with kneepants and knickers, including the older boys in secondary schools.
 These conventions can get complicated and varied not only over time, but also by other factors such as color.

-I have so far collected very little information on patterned stockings.
+We have so far collected very little information on patterned stockings.
 The most common pattern was horizontal stripes, but this was not the only pattern.
 They appear to have been popular from the 1860s through the 80s.
 It does not appear to have been a formal style.
 Only a few of the images of Fauntleroy suits or kilts show boys in horizontal stripe stockings.
 These are usually with jackets and kneepants so they were not a casual style, but they do not seem to have been worn with a boy's party suit.
+The stripes were done in a range of colors.
+Unfortunately 19th cetury black and white photography of the 19th centur provides few clues as to color.

 Long stockings were initially available in the same length as kneepants.
 Long stockings were eventually made in various lengths.
 All were above the knee.
 Some were made to extend to just above the keee while others went well above the knee up the leg.
 Sears mentions some styles that were knit longer "... to cut down on strain at the knee".
 While few details arevailable at this time, it may be that early long stockings were made at klengths extending just above the knee.
 These may be because the kneepants boys wore usually at knee length or lower, rarely above the knee, so long stockings did not have to be longer.
 Actytually it may be that they were made longer in the 1920s.
 Boys wearing them with short pants needed them to be made longer so they extended up beyond the hem of the boys' short pants.